SensorAnalyticsAus/remote_rtsp/README.md

-# How to programatically connect to a RTSP camera URL remotely with python-opencv
+# How to programatically connect to a RTSP camera URL remotely with OpenCV-Python

 ##### Accessing a RTSP cam stream from a remote site with ````opencv````, requires two basic computers, e.g. rpi3s, one in each LAN.